 To make it possible for us to use our main plugin directory in a variable everywhere, we can

-define it using PHP:
+define It with PHP:

 define('MY_CUSTOM_PLUGIN_DIR', plugin_dir_path(dirname( __FILE__ )));

-Keep in mind that this code works in the main file of a plugin.
+Remember that this code works in the main file of a plugin.

 For future usage of defining